rileyschenck/website/_posts/2023-07-07-Tucker-GPT.md

 And with that we are all set to query our chunks of Tucker Carlson transcripts, adjusting our prompts to get Chat-GPT to take the pieces of provided context and immitate their style and substance to make a Tucker Carlson bot.

-A couple things of note:

-Sometimes the pieces of context provided to Chat GPT are clearly moments when Carlson is being sarcastic, which he oftentimes is, especially when creating bombastic straw men of what liberals supposedly say and think which explains some unexpected outputs, for example when asked to immitate the tone and language of the angriest pieces of context when talking about white men or Russia.

-Also, as a chatbot, Chat-GPT saves context from your previous queries which may influence its response to your current query unless you create a new instance of the QAChain every time you want to ask a question without effectively simulating a 'fresh start' for each query by starting the chat over.
-To achieve this you can place the chain object inside the get_answer() function below by uncommenting the line that begins with "chain."
+As a chatbot Chat-GPT saves your previous queries and uses them as additional context for its response to your current query.
+If you want to "start fresh" with only your current query and the corresponding context pulled from Pinecone's vector store of your document, you have to create a new instance of the QAChain by placing the chain object inside the get_answer() function.
+You can achieve this by uncommenting the line that begins with "chain":

  ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/queryupdate.png)